lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 The simplest scenario is everything is written in the same language.

 If that's the case, then the support for monorepo may be pretty good out of the box.
-For example, TypeScript and Java for example have excellent tooling.
-Even if it's not as good as that, a little scripting goes a long way.
+For example, TypeScript and Java have excellent tooling.
+If it's not that good, a little scripting goes a long way.

-It gets more complicated the more languages are involved.
+It gets more complicated when more languages are involved.
 I see two different
 scenarios:

 - You have only two languages and both have excellent tooling.
 You can get away gluing together the respective build tools with some scripting.
-It works, it's practical and you get most of the monorepo benefits.
+It works, it's practical, and you get most of the monorepo benefits.
-- You have too many languages so you need a build tool that is monorepo-friendly and polyglot at the same time.
+- You have a lot of languages so you need a build tool that is monorepo-friendly and polyglot at the same time.

 Now we're at core of the question: which build tool should you choose if you